fusebit/everyauth-express/README.md

 Generates a JSON-encoded JWT that, once base64-encoded, can be placed within the `EVERYAUTH_TOKEN` environment variable to be automatically used by the middleware to communicate with the EveryAuth backend.

-Supports a `--expires` parameter that allows for a custom expiration time to be specified via standard [ms](https://www.npmjs.com/package/ms) interval encoding.
+Supports a `--expires` parameter that allows for a custom expiration time specified via standard [ms](https://www.npmjs.com/package/ms) interval encoding.
 The default expiration interval is `2h` (two hours).

-**Example:** Generate a token that is good for 12 weeks from the current profile, and store it in a `.env` file.
+**Example:** Generate a token valid for 12 weeks, and store it in a `.env` file.

 ```
 echo EVERYAUTH_TOKEN=`everyauth token --expires 12w | base64` >> .env